97x/chimi/README.md

 # Chimi Scraper

-**Chimi Scraper** is a professional-grade TypeScript library designed for extracting comprehensive game data from itch.io.
+**Chimi Scraper** is a TypeScript library designed for extracting comprehensive game data from itch.io.
 Built with a robust, scalable architecture, it enables developers to efficiently scrape game information and build powerful APIs for indie game aggregation platforms, analytics tools, and data-driven applications.

 ## Overview